onucharles/onucharles.github.io/_posts/2020-07-05-vanier-tips.md

 Read the website thoroughly
 ------
-There is an inclination to just go to Vanier website download the list of required documents and start preparing them.
+There is an inclination to just go to the Vanier website download the list of required documents and start preparing them.
 The application is more than that.
 There are many nuances to be aware of.
 Read the full instructions, eligibility, what is expected.
 Read everything.
-Read even the instructions to the selection  committee- yes it's on the website.
+Read even the instructions to the selection  committee - yes it's on the website.

 Three (3) equally-weighted criteria
 ------